 This initial step is completed before a quote is completed or a proposal prepared.
-This initial walk-through forms the starting point of our client relationship, and as such it is a critical, ongoing facet of the long-term relationships we establish with the companies we insure.
+This initial walk-through forms the starting point of our client relationship, and as such, it is a critical, ongoing facet of the long-term relationships we establish with the companies we insure.

-Each client receives a monthly visit from the assigned loss prevention consultant.
+Each client receives a monthly visit from the assigned Safety Professional.
 This monthly visit results in a report card which is then sent to appropriate company management so that you will have a consistent view of safety across your departments and functional areas.